 What Is an Education Degree?

-by
+Edited by

 Are you ready to discover your college program?

-Earning an education degree can lead to a career as a teacher, assistant, counselor, or administrator, working with with learners of all ages.
+Earning an education degree can lead to a career as a teacher, assistant, counselor, or administrator, working with learners of all ages.

-Education degrees vary in length and emphasis, and many include both coursework and practical components that meet state licensure and certification requirements.
+Education degree programs vary in length and emphasis, and many include both coursework and practical components that meet state licensure and certification requirements.
 Students who want to work with young children can focus their studies on elementary and middle school education, while learners looking to teach adolescent and adult students can pursue comparable options.

 Certificate Program in Education

-A certificate in education typically takes less than one year to complete.
+A certificate in education typically takes less than one year to earn.
 Undergraduate certificate programs prepare students to work as teaching aides and classroom assistants with children and young learners.
-An undergraduate certificate in education may also accompany a bachelor's degree.
+An undergraduate certificate in education may also accompany a bachelor’s degree.
 For example, students studying mathematics or science may opt to add a teaching certificate to their credentials.

 Graduate certificates supplement existing teaching knowledge and skills, often by emphasizing a specialty.
 Graduate students can earn certificates in areas like administration, online teaching, or curriculum and instruction to expand their professional opportunities.